aimhubio/aim/docs/source/using/integration_guides.md

 ### Pytorch Lightning

-In the [example](https://github.com/aimhubio/aim/blob/main/examples/pytorch_lightning_track.py) provided in our GitHub repo using `PL` + Aim there's already a reference how to customize an integration.
+In the [example](https://github.com/aimhubio/aim/blob/main/examples/pytorch_lightning_track.py) provided in the Aim GitHub repo using `PL` + Aim there's already a reference how to customize an integration.

 ```python
     def test_step(self, batch, batch_idx):